aficat/DreamFactory/README.md

 ## How to Run the Database and Application

 1) localhost/phpmyadmin/index.php

-Login to PHPMyAdmin
+Login to PHPMyAdmin.

 username: root

-password:
+password: <your_password>

-2) Import SQL file "dreamfactory with data" into database
+2) Import SQL file `dreamfactory with data` into database.

 3) localhost/homepage.php -> main page

-navigate to other pages from here
+Navigate to other pages from here.

 ## Screenshots of Application
 1. HomePage